batikansosun/ENVGadgetFW/README.md

 # Configuration Structure

-The JSON file begins with the list object that includes all child lists.
+The JSON file(data.json) begins with the list object that includes all child lists.
 The child list item has three params.
 These are key, value and selected.

 <b>the key keep readable row name,</b>
 <b>the value keep row value,</b>